MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/copilot/enable-copilot.md

 The Copilot side car uses conversational bots and Generative Answers from Copilot Studio.

-Depending on the availability these back-office services in your region, your Dataverse environment might also have to be set up to support cross-region calls.
+Generative answers required Bing Search and, depending on the availability these back-office services in your region, your Dataverse environment might also have to be set up to support cross-region calls.
 For more information, see [Enable copilots and generative AI features](/power-platform/admin/geographical-availability-copilot).

 You don't have to set up support for cross-region calls if the required AI services are already available in your Dataverse region.

+ If Bing Search is disabled, or ff cross-region data movement is required, but it's disabled, users won't be able to open the Copilot sidecar, or the Copilot sidecar won't provide answers, depending on the situation.

 ### Check that your Power Platform to publish bots with AI features